-- If the temperature continues to rise and reaches the specification limit, the CPU goes into a firmware-controlled reset. - Uniquely, the CPE400 and CPL410 turn on its TEMP LED, using amber. - Following reset, the CPU continues to monitor the internal temperature. - If the temperature falls sufficiently (i.e. by 10°C or 18°F), the CPU will automatically attempt to restart. - If the CPU is manually restarted before the temperature drops to the automatic restart level, the CPU will attempt to restart, and will monitor its internal temperature as before. - Upon successfully restarting, the Overtemp Fault will be recovered, providing the CPU has been connected to an Energy Pack.
-If there is no Energy Pack connected, or if the Energy Pack has discharged, the Overtemp Fault will be lost. - The CPE400 and CPL410 always turns off its TEMP LED at power-up.
+- If the temperature rises to a near-critical level, these CPUs set the CPU Over Temperature Fault (refer to section 3.2.7).
+The actual temperature varies from CPU to CPU, as each has a different temperature specification. - If the temperature continues to rise and reaches the specification limit, the CPU goes into a firmware-controlled reset. - Uniquely, the CPE400 and CPL410's TEMP LED is lit amber. - Following reset, the CPU continues to monitor the internal temperature. - If the temperature falls sufficiently (i.e. by 10°C or 18°F), the CPU will automatically attempt to restart. - If the CPU is manually restarted before the temperature drops to the automatic restart level, the CPU will attempt to restart and will monitor its internal temperature as before. - Upon successfully restarting, the Overtemp Fault will be recovered, providing the CPU has been connected to an Energy Pack.
+If there is no Energy Pack connected, or if the Energy Pack has discharged, the Overtemp Fault will be lost. - The CPE400 and CPL410 always turn off their TEMP LED at power-up.